-- Can carry up to 24 fully-equipped troops
+- Can currently carry up to 24 fully-equipped troops

-The aircraft can be armed with two general purpose machine guns mounted in port and starboard cabin windows, and can be equipped with a wide variety of role equipment, including a rescue hoist and a roller floor to assist loading cargo via the rear ramp.
+The aircraft can currently be armed with two general purpose machine guns mounted in port and starboard cabin windows, and can be equipped with a wide variety of role equipment, including a rescue hoist and a roller floor to assist loading cargo via the rear ramp.
 Modifications will see the addition of a folding main rotor head to allow ship-borne operations and maintenance and the aircraft will eventually also have a folding tail rotor.

 Three Rolls-Royce / Turbomeca RTM-322 turbines